lako-yilba/DFIR-Case-Study-REvil-Ransomware-Memory-Analysis/screenshots/README.md

-this file contains images need for this lab
+this file contains images needed for this lab